محبت مجھے ان جوانوں سے ہے

 In early astronomy, people identified celestial objects with gods and created many legends.
 One legend explains how the Milky Way was created by Heracles when he was a baby.
 His father Zeus brought his infant to Hera to suckle on her milk while she was asleep.
 When Hera woke up she pushed Heracles away.
 The drops of spurting milk became the Milky Way.

 Later in history, we started making observations of the motion of the Sun and the Moon, invented calendars, and even landed on the moon.
 But to date, we rely on various religious interpretations to fill gaps in our knowledge about cosmology and its origin.
 Yet, there is so much we don’t know and cannot explain.
 Some people say science is anti-religion but philosopher William Lane Craig argued that scientific inquiry presupposes belief in God – required to explain why the universe is intelligible or lawful.
 What we need is undeniable evidence and scientific explanation of our cosmic origins.
-If we know where we came from, we might also know where we will go in the future, and why we are here anyway!
+If we know where we came from, we might also know where we will go in the future, and why we are here in the first place!

 The ultimate question is, who we are, and ALMA is helping us find the answer.